European Neighbourhood Policy - South - agriculture statistics

-Between 2007 and 2017, the shares of the agriculture, forestry and fishing sector in total gross value added declined in half of the ENP-South countries: increases were recorded in Algeria, Jordan (between 2007 and 2016), Morocco and Tunisia (between 2007 and 2015).
+Between 2008 and 2018, the share of the agriculture, forestry and fishing sector in total gross value added declined in half of the ENP-South countries: increases were recorded in Algeria, Tunisia (between 2008 and 2015), Jordan (between 2008 and 2016) and Morocco.
 Despite the reductions in Egypt, Lebanon and Palestine, the agriculture, forestry and fishing sector continued to account for a relatively high proportion of total economic activity in the vast majority of the ENP-South countries.
-While the output of agriculture, forestry and fisheries in the EU-28 accounted for 1.7 % of total gross value added in 2017, its share ranged from 2.9 % in Palestine to 14.0 % in Morocco, with Israel (1.3 %) below this range and also below the share in the EU-28 (see Figure 1).
+While the output of agriculture, forestry and fishing in the EU-28 accounted for 1.6 % of total gross value added in 2018, its share ranged from 3.0 % in Palestine to 13.9 % in Morocco, with Israel (1.3 %) below this range and also below the share in the EU-28 (see Figure 1).

-The employment share of agriculture, forestry and fishing in the ENP-South countries for which data are available was generally much higher than in the EU-28, although the share in Israel was lower (1.0 % in 2017).
-At the other end of the range, close to two fifths (38.0 %; 2016 data) of the workforce in Morocco and a quarter (25.0 %) of the workforce in Egypt were employed in agriculture, forestry and fishing.
+The employment share of agriculture, forestry and fishing in the ENP-South countries for which data are available was generally much higher than in the EU-28, although the share in Israel was lower (1.0 % in 2018).
+At the other end of the range, more than one third (35.1 %; 2017 data) of the total workforce in Morocco and one fifth (21.6 %) of the total workforce in Egypt were employed in agriculture, forestry and fishing.

-The share of the workforce in agriculture, forestry and fishing fell between 2007 and 2017 in the EU-28 and the four ENP-South countries for which data are available.
-The contraction in Palestine was particularly large, with the share more than halving from 16.1 % to 6.7 %.
+The share of the total workforce in agriculture, forestry and fishing fell between 2008 and 2018 in the EU-28 and the four ENP-South countries for which data are available.
+The contraction in Palestine was particularly large, with this share more than halving from 13.4 % to 6.3 %.
 More data on the labour markets in the ENP-South countries are available in the Statistics Explained article European Neighbourhood Policy - South - labour market statistics.

 The area within each country that is used for farming varies according to climate, terrain and soil type, while the level of economic development and population density may also play a role in determining land use.
 Within the EU-28 roughly equal proportions of land (around 40 % of the total land area in 2016) are used for farming on one hand and for forest and woodland on the other; the remainder of the land is built-up areas (villages, towns and cities), infrastructure (such as roads or railways), scrub or waste land.
-The proportion of land that is given over to agriculture was more than half of the total area in Tunisia (although no recent data are available), while in the four other ENP-South countries for which data are available the share was considerably less than in the EU-28, reflecting the mountainous terrains and desert landscapes of some ENP-South countries: 13.4 % in Israel, also more than one tenth in Morocco (no recent data available), 3.6 % in Algeria and 3.2 % in Jordan — see Figure 3.
+The proportion of land that is given over to agriculture was more than half of the total area in Tunisia (although no recent data are available), while in the four other ENP-South countries for which data are available the share was considerably less than in the EU-28, reflecting the mountainous terrains and desert landscapes of some ENP-South countries.
+The utilised agricultural area represented 13.2 % of the total area in Israel and also accounted for more than one tenth of the total area in Morocco (no recent data available), while lower shares were recorded in Algeria (3.6 %) and in Jordan (3.2 %) — see Figure 3.

 Crop and animal production

-The ENP-South countries are often characterised as being arid areas of unfertile soil, covered with rock and sand.
+Several of the ENP-South countries are often characterised as being arid areas of unfertile soil, covered with rock and sand.
 Nevertheless, there are pockets of more fertile land within each of the ENP-South countries, particularly along river valleys or close to the coast.
-While the winter months often see relatively high levels of rainfall, some regions receive little or no rainfall during the summer.
+While the winter months often see relatively high levels of rainfall, some regions receive little or no rainfall during the summer months.
 The variability in rainfall patterns can play a considerable role in determining the success or failure of each harvest (as reflected in the figures for harvested production).

-In 2017, the largest producers of cereals among the ENP-South countries were Egypt (2016 data) and Morocco, with 23.3 million tonnes and 9.8 million tonnes of output respectively.
-Their main cereal crops were wheat (both countries; note the data for Egypt exclude information for common wheat), barley (Morocco) and grain maize (Egypt) — see Table 1.
+In 2018, the largest producers of cereals (and rice) among the ENP-South countries were Egypt (2017 data) and Morocco, with 22.8 million tonnes and 10.4 million tonnes of output respectively.
+Their main cereal crops were wheat (both countries), barley (Morocco) and grain maize (Egypt) — see Table 1.